 - RELIGION

 ri'lɪ.dʒən noun.
-Worship of a superhuman controlling power, usually a personal God or impersonal universe. - 2.
+Worship of a superhuman controlling power, whether a personal God or impersonal universe. - 2.
 Particular system of belief and worship, as demonstrated through actions and declarations.

 - 3. A supremely important pursuit or interest, followed as if worship.